 Gauge wheels must be adjusted relative to the height at which the header will be operated in the field.

-Normal adjustment would allow the weight of the header to compress the spring shaft of the gauge wheel assembly allowing 5" (12 cm) of shock shaft to be exposed, and NOT allowing operation to achieve less that 3" of shock shaft exposed.
+Normal adjustment would allow the weight of the header to compress the spring shaft of the gauge wheel assembly by 1.5" (38mm) to 2" (50mm).